agoravoting/agora-ciudadana/INSTALL.md

     $ ./manage.py rebuild_index

+Sometimes permissions are not created by django correctly.
+Running the following command fixes this problem:

+    $ ./manage.py check_permissions

 We use celery and rabbitmq for programmed tasks, so you need to setup it correctly in your server.
 Usually you just need to install it and run it as a system daemon
 with: